fschrogl/advent-of-code/src/main/java/at/schrogl/aoc/d02/README.md

 Their password database seems to be a little corrupted: some of the passwords wouldn't have been allowed by the Official Toboggan Corporate Policy that was in effect when they were chosen.

-To try to debug the problem, they have created a list (your puzzle input) of passwords (according to the corrupted database) and the corporate policy when that password was set.
+To try to debug the problem, they have created a list (your puzzle data) of passwords (according to the corrupted database) and the corporate policy when that password was set.

 For example, suppose you have the following list: